Charlotte Amalie, U.S. Virgin Islands: Geography

-Located mid-island on the south shore of the mountainous Island of Saint Thomas, Charlotte Amalie stretches about 1.5 mi around Saint Thomas Harbor from the Havensight district, where the cruise ships dock in Charlotte Amalie East, to the Crown Bay (Sub Base) area in Charlotte Amalie West.
-The red walls of the Danish Fort Christian and the open space of Emancipation Garden and the Vendor's Market are the center of downtown.
+Mid-island, on the south shore of Saint Thomas, Charlotte Amalie stretches about 1.5 mi around Saint Thomas Harbor from the Havensight district, where the cruise ships dock in Charlotte Amalie East, to the Crown Bay (Sub Base) area in Charlotte Amalie West.
+The red walls of Fort Christian and the open space of Emancipation Garden and the Vendor's Market are the center of downtown.
 Many of the town's historic buildings and businesses stand on the slopes of Government Hill just north of Emancipation Garden.
 This is "Kongens Quarter".
 To the west, spanning the area between Waterfront Dr and Dronningens Gade (Main Street), are a score of alleys, each lined with colonial warehouse buildings that have been turned into stores and urban malls.
-Protected by the peaks of Water Island and Hassel Island, Saint Thomas Harbor makes a deep indentation in the Island.
-The bay affords vistas from lookout points as high as 1500 ft, including for instance Drake's Seat.
+Protected by the peaks of Water Island and Hassel Island, Saint Thomas Harbor makes a deep indentation in the island.
+The bay affords vistas from lookout points as high as 1500 ft, including Drake's Seat.

-Charlotte Amalie is built on three low volcanic spurs called Frenchman Hill (Foretop Hill), Berg Hill (Maintop), and Government Hill (Mizzentop).
+Charlotte Amalie is built on three low volcanic spurs: Frenchman Hill (Foretop Hill), Berg Hill (Maintop), and Government Hill (Mizzentop).
 Charlotte Amalie is located at coordinates 18°21' north and 64°57' west.

 Climate

-Charlotte Amalie has a tropical savanna climate (Köppen Aw), characterized by warm temperatures year‑round and relatively low rainfall.
-The annual mean temperature is approximately 27 °C (81 °F), with average monthly highs ranging from about 29 °C to 31 °C (84–88 °F) and average monthly lows around 23–25 °C (73–77 °F).
+Charlotte Amalie has a tropical savanna climate (Köppen Aw), characterized by very warm to hot temperatures year‑round and relatively low rainfall.
+The annual mean temperature is approximately 27 °C, with average monthly highs ranging from about 29 to 31 °C and average monthly lows around 23 to 25 °C.

-Nighttime temperatures remain relatively high throughout the year, contributing to the city’s reputation as one of the warmest inhabited settlements under U.S. jurisdiction.
-While some sources describe Charlotte Amalie as the warmest inhabited location in the United States, no comprehensive climatological study has definitively ranked all inhabited locations to confirm this claim.
+Nighttime temperatures remain relatively high throughout the year, contributing to the city’s reputation as one of the hottest inhabited settlements under U.S. jurisdiction.
+While some sources describe Charlotte Amalie as the hottest inhabited location in the United States, no comprehensive climatological study has definitively ranked all inhabited locations to confirm this.

-The city receives modest rainfall, averaging around 900–950 mm (≈35–37 in) per year, with a wetter season from May through November and a drier period from December through April.
+The city receives modest rainfall, averaging around 900 to 950 mm per year, with a wetter season from May through November and a drier period from December through April.
 Rainfall amounts and seasonal distribution are consistent with a tropical savanna climate.

 According to WeatherSpark, Charlotte Amalie averages relatively few rainy days for a tropical climate, with the driest months from January to April typically seeing only about 3–5 days with measurable rainfall each, and the wettest months of September and October averaging around 10–11 rainy days.
 Overall, most months receive fewer than 10 days of rain, making precipitation less frequent than is typical for many tropical areas.